digraphs/Digraphs/lib-README.md

   * `sts-sw.g6.gz` - Steiner triple system graphs with switched edges
   * `triang.g6.gz` - Triangular graphs

-There are also some additional files containing graphs coming from finite geometry, which were added by Jan De Beule:
+There are also some additional files, added by Jan De Beule, which containing graphs that come from finite geometry, which were

-  * `fining.p.gz` contains some graphs comining from finite geometries:
+  * `fining.p.gz` contains some graphs coming from finite geometries:
-    1. Vertices are the generators of the hermitian polar space H(5,4), two vertices are adjacent iff they are skew.
+    1. The vertices are the generators of the hermitian polar space `H(5,4)`, two vertices are adjacent iff they are skew.
-    2. Vertices are the generators of the hermitian quadrangle H(4,4), two vertices are adjacent iff they are skew.
+    2. The vertices are the generators of the hermitian quadrangle `H(4,4)`, two vertices are adjacent iff they are skew.
-    3. Vertices areh the points and lines of the classical generalized quadrangle Q(4,8), two vertics are adjacent iff they are incident (and no loops!).
+    3. The vertices are the points and lines of the classical generalised quadrangle `Q(4,8)`, two vertices are adjacent iff they are distinct and incident (no loops!).
 This is a bipartite graph with diameter 4 and undirected girth 8.
-    4. The bipartite graph (see (3)) of an elation generalized quadrangle.
+    4. The bipartite graph (see (3)) of an elation generalised quadrangle.
 This one was constructed as a coset geometry.
-    5. The bipartite graph of the split Cayley hexagon of order 4, diameter is 6 and girth is 12.
+    5. The bipartite graph of the split Cayley hexagon of order 4, the diameter is 6 and the girth is 12.
-    6. The bipartite graph of the Ree-Tits generalized octagon.
+    6. The bipartite graph of the Ree-Tits generalised octagon.
 This has diameter 8 and girth 16!

   * `polar_graphs.p.gz` A polar graph is by definition the point graph of a finite classical polar space.
 Note that such a geometry is a partial linear space, so not every pair of points is a pair of collinear points.
-Two points are adjacent iff they differe and they are collinear.
-The diamter of these graphs is 2, their undirected girth 3, the latter since these spaces contain lines.
-Reading in this file requires around 4 Gb.
+Two points are adjacent iff they are distinct and collinear.
+The diameter of these graphs is 2, their undirected girth 3, the latter since these spaces contain lines.
+Reading in this file requires around 4 Gb of memory.

   * `dual_polar_graphs.p.gz` We consider again finite classical polar spaces.
     Such geometries contain points, lines, etc., up to maximal subspaces, which all have the same projective dimension.
-The vertices of a dual polar graph are these maximal subspaces, of dimension d say, and they are adjacent iff they differ and meet in a d-1 dimensional projective subspace.
-Reading in this file requres around 5Gb.
+The vertices of a dual polar graph are these maximal subspaces, of dimension, say, `d`, and they are adjacent iff they are distinct and meet in a `d-1` dimensional projective subspace.
+    Reading in this file requires around 5 Gb of memory.

-  * `generators_graphs.p.gz` (parts 1, 2 and 3).
-We consider again finite
+  * `generators_graphs.p.gz` (Parts 1, 2, and 3).
+We again consider finite
     classical polar spaces.
-The vertices are the maximal subspaces and they are adjacent iff they differ and are skew.
-Reading part 2 requires almost 6Gb, reading part 3 requires again 6Gb.
-Reading part 1 requires much less (around 1.5Gb).
+The vertices are the maximal subspaces and they are adjacent iff they are distinct and skew.
+Reading part 2 requires almost 6 Gb of memory, and reading part 3 requires another 6 Gb.
+Reading part 1 requires much less memory, around 1.5 Gb.

-  * `incidence_graphs.p.gz` a generalized polygon of gonality n is a point line geometry, such that if one considers the incidence graph, i.e. the vertices are the points and the lines, adjacency is incidence (withouth loops), then it has diameter n and girth 2n.
-All graphs in this repository are incidence graphs of generalized polygons.
-Note that by a famous theorem, thick GPs (i.e. at least three points on a line and dually, at least three lines on a point), have gonality 3,4,6 or 8.
-The repository contains the incidence graph of the smallest generalized octogon, some generalized hexagons, and a lot of generalized quadrangles, and some projective planes.
-To read it completely, around 1.5Gb is requiered.
+  * `incidence_graphs.p.gz` A generalised polygon of gonality n is a point line geometry, such that if one considers the incidence graph, i.e. the vertices are the points and adjacency is incidence (without loops), then it has diameter n and girth 2n.
+All graphs in this file are incidence graphs of generalised polygons.
+Note that by a famous theorem, thick GPs (i.e. at least three points on a line and dually, at least three lines on a point), have gonality 3, 4, 6, or 8.
+This file contains the incidence graph of the smallest generalised octogon, some generalised hexagons, and a lot of generalised quadrangles, and some projective planes.
+To read it completely, around 1.5 Gb of memory is required.